 For our last day, we looped cross-country around the backside of Big Cinder Cone to Tree Molds Trail (day-use trail to grove of trunk molds left when ancient trees were caught in lava flow and subsequently decayed).
 The trail rejoined us with civilization; we met 25–30 hikers in large family groups.
 No one was masked (required by NPS at visitor center because of pandemic).
 We pulled up our bandanas like bandits and stepped off the trail.

 Trailhead parking was close to full and a line of vehicles was pulling in.
 With pavement and marked trails, you get crowds.
 With difficult land navigating, you get solitude.

 Craters North End

 Camping is limited.
-Public land on ridge has no good flat spots with water or shelter from wind beyond Iron Mine Creek.
-Upper Little Cottonwood Creek in North End of Craters would be great camping, but NPS forbids it because creek is water source for Craters facilities.
+Public land on the ridge has no good flat spots with water or shelter from wind beyond Iron Mine Creek.
+Upper Little Cottonwood Creek in the North End of Craters would be great camping, but NPS forbids it because the creek is the water source for Craters facilities.
 Camping is only allowed in a group campsite—about 14 miles from our camp5—that must be reserved in advance.
-The North End has no trails but a number of old roads closed to vehicles are available for hiking and mountain biking (NPS drives only on the main road).
-It is worth a visit in its own right; Little Cottonwood Creek is a lush riparian area heavily used by wildlife and includes some old-growth Douglas fir groves.
-We have never seen anyone during a couple visits except NPS employees.
+The North End has no trails but a number of old roads closed to vehicles are available for hiking and mountain biking.
+(NPS drives only on the main road.)
+It is worth a visit in its own right; Little Cottonwood Creek is a lush riparian area heavily used by wildlife and includes some old-growth Douglas-fir groves.
+We have never seen anyone during a couple of visits except NPS employees.